For a successful holiday, here is your checklist to check before you hit the road:

 Thank you for your understanding.

 At Les Arches campsite, we are concerned about the environment.
-That's why you will find different areas within the campsite to drop off your waste and sort it out.
+That's why you will find different areas within the campsite to deposit your waste and sort.

-1st area - At the entrance of the campsite.
-You will find garbage cans :
+1st area - At the entrance to the campsite.
+You will find garbage cans:

-Plastic packaging / Miscellaneous waste / Crawl space for motorhome.
+Plastic packaging / Miscellaneous waste / Compost / Crawl space for motorhomes.

 Plastic packaging / Miscellaneous waste.

-4th area - New Cluzel part near sanitary facilities :
+4th area - Upper part near the sanitary facilities:

 Plastic packaging / Miscellaneous waste.

-5th area - Near the cottages and the pool :
+5th area - Close to the chalets and the swimming pool:

-In the sanitary facilities, you will also find large garbage cans and smaller ones in each toilet for sanitary waste.
+Within the sanitary facilities, you will also find large bins and smaller ones in each toilet for hygienic waste.

-To dispose of used batteries and paper, you will find containers at the entrance to the village of Saint Jean le Centenier.
-You will also find paper, glass and plastic containers on the road at the intersection of Mirabel.
+To dispose of your used batteries and paper, you will find containers at the entrance to the village of Saint Jean le Centenier.
+You will also find paper, glass and plastic containers on the road at the Mirabel intersection.

 We have a chalet for people with reduced mobility.
-This rental is equipped with a ramp to access with a wheelchair.
+This rental is equipped with an access ramp allowing wheelchair passage.
 The bathroom has been designed for optimal comfort and safety.

-Finally the pool have access ramps to come into the water easily.
+Finally, the swimming pool and pools have access ramps allowing you to easily descend into the water for swimming.

 Oops, someone hurt themselves!

-You will find within the campsite 4 first aid kits and 1 defibrillator in the following areas:
+Within the campsite, you will find 4 first aid kits and 1 defibrillator in the following areas:

 - At the reception: 1 first aid kit and a defibrillator

-- At the animation point: 1 first aid kit
+- Near the animation point: 1 first aid kit

 - Restaurant: 1 first aid kit